Making Good Decisions

 1. Have a clear value system

-2. Determine what information you need
+2. Determine what information you really need

-For more complex choices, you will need more information.
 Instead of allowing yourself to be overwhelmed by too much information and becoming even more confused, think about what information you really need to make this decision, and seek that only.

 3. Explore your options